 Student teaching is a year long experience split into two distinct semesters; a pre-practicum semester, typically in the fall, and a practicum semester, typically in the spring.

-During the pre-practicum semester you will enroll in EDC 246 Colloquium in the Practice of Teaching (or EDC 400 Special studies if you have already successfully completed EDC246), as well as any remaining core licensure courses or major courses.
-You will be placed in a local middle school or high school to complete the field components of EDC 246 or EDC 400.
+During the pre-practicum semester you will enroll in EDC 352 Methods of Instruction, as well as any remaining core licensure courses or major courses.
+You will be placed in a local middle school or high school to complete the field components of EDC 352.

-Due to the demands of student teaching, students are encouraged to take only three courses during their student teaching semester:
+Due to the demands of student teaching, students are encouraged to take only two courses during their student teaching semester:

 A teaching course appropriate to the student’s desired subject or another course that does not conflict with the student teaching schedule.
 For those seeking an Education major you will enroll in EDC 340.

 Eligible candidates for the secondary educator licensure program must: